Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Introduction

 \section{Introduction}

-RLHF has emerged as one of the most important stages of aligning LLMs with human intent \citep{christiano2017deep, ziegler2019fine}.
+RLHF has emerged as one of the most important stages of aligning LLMs with human intent \cite{christiano2017deep, ziegler2019fine}.
 Typically, after supervised fine-tuning (SFT), an additional alignment phase is often required to refine their behavior based on human feedback.
 The alignment of LLMs with human values and preferences is a central objective in machine learning, enabling these models to produce outputs that are useful, safe, and aligned with human intent.
-In RLHF, human evaluators provide preference rankings that are subsequently utilized to train a reward model, guiding a policy optimization step to maximize learned rewards \citep{ouyang2022training}.
-Despite its success, standard RLHF methodologies are fragile mainly due to three reasons: \textit{(i) Assumption that one reward model can model diverse human preferences:} Many RLHF methodologies including popular methods such as Direct Preference Optimization (DPO) \citep{rafailov2023direct} and Proximal Policy Optimization (PPO) \citep{schulman2017proximal} assume that a single reward function can model and accurately capture diverse human preferences.
+In RLHF, human evaluators provide preference rankings that are subsequently utilized to train a reward model, guiding a policy optimization step to maximize learned rewards \cite{ouyang2022training}.
+From a statistical perspective, RLHF can be viewed as a multi-stage estimation and optimization pipeline built on noisy human preference data.
+Despite its success, standard RLHF methodologies are fragile mainly due to three reasons: \textit{(i) Assumption that one reward model can model diverse human preferences:} Many RLHF methodologies including popular methods such as Direct Preference Optimization (DPO) \cite{rafailov2023direct} and Proximal Policy Optimization (PPO) \cite{schulman2017proximal} assume that a single reward function can model and accurately capture diverse human preferences.
 In reality, human preferences are highly diverse, context-dependent, and distributional, making it infeasible to represent them within one single reward function.
-To this end, there has been work done in creating Bayesian frameworks for robust reward modeling \citep{yan2024rewardrobustrlhfllms}, modeling loss as a weighted combination of different topics and using out-of-distribution detection to reject bad behavior \citep{bai2022traininghelpfulharmlessassistant}, or formulating a mixture of reward models \citep{chakraborty2024maxmin}. \textit{(ii) Reward hacking:} Alignment depends on the quality of the human preference data collected.
-Unfortunately, this process
+To this end, there has been work done in creating Bayesian frameworks for robust reward modeling \cite{yan2024rewardrobustrlhfllms}, modeling loss as a weighted combination of different topics and using out-of-distribution detection to reject bad behavior \cite{bai2022traininghelpfulharmlessassistant}, or formulating a mixture of reward models \cite{chakraborty2024maxmin}. \textit{(ii) Reward hacking:} Alignment depends on the quality of the human preference data collected.
+Unfortunately, this process is inherently noisy and prone to bias, conflicting opinions, and inconsistency that leads to a misaligned preference estimation.
+This issue is exacerbated by reward hacking, where instead of learning reward functions that are aligned with genuine human intent, models learn undesirable shortcuts to maximize the estimated reward function.
+Subsequently, these models appear to generate responses that appear aligned but deviate from human intent.
+Some works directly address this, such as \cite{bukharin2024robustreinforcementlearningcorrupted}. \textit{(iii) Distribution shift:} Standard RLHF alignment algorithms use static preference datasets for training, collected under controlled conditions.
+However, the preferences of real-world users can often be out-of-distribution from those of the training data, depending on several factors such as geographic location, demographics, etc. Thus, a language model facing distribution shift can experience catastrophic performance degradation due to inaccuracies of overfitting and divergence from the preferred human responses encountered in training data \cite{levine2024baselineanalysisrewardmodels, kirk2024understandingeffectsrlhfllm, casper2023openproblemsfundamentallimitations}.
+We focus on the problem of distribution shift, also known as \textit{overoptimization} \cite{huang2025correcting}.